 The Conference on Basic Writing (the CBW), founded in 1980 by Charles Guilford and Karen Uehling, unites Basic Writing educators from across the country.
 In 2010, CBW changed its name to Council on Basic Writing (CBW).
 Today, the CBW functions as a special interest group of the Conference on College Communication and Composition.
 We meet annually at the CCCC meeting, hosting workshops and interest group meetings.
-Our current co-chairs are J. Elizabeth Clark and Sugie Goen-Salter.
+Our current co-chairs are Marisa Klages and Leigh Jonaitis.

 The Council on Basic Writing (CBW) is an organization that advocates for students in Basic Writing and supports the professional endeavors of teachers, scholars, administrators, and students involved with Basic Writing.